palewire/first-athena-query/docs/index.md

 There’s no way around it.
 The database you're working on is just too big for your laptop to handle.

 This tutorial offers a solution: Amazon Athena.
-Follow along and you will learn how to rip through tens of millions of records with the power of SQL.
+Follow along and you will learn how to rip through records with the power of SQL.

 ## Who can take it